Moore's law: Other formulations and similar observations

 As more transistors are put on a chip, the cost to make each transistor decreases, but the chance that the chip will not work due to a defect increases.
 In 1965, Moore examined the density of transistors at which cost is minimized, and observed that, as transistors were made smaller through advances in photolithography, this number would increase at "a rate of roughly a factor of two per year".

 Dennard scaling – This posits that power usage would decrease in proportion to area (both voltage and current being proportional to length) of transistors.
 Combined with Moore's law, performance per watt would grow at roughly the same rate as transistor density, doubling every 1–2 years.
-According to Dennard scaling transistor dimensions would be scaled by 30% (0.7x) every technology generation, thus reducing their area by 50%.
-This would reduce the delay by 30% (0.7x) and therefore increase operating frequency by about 40% (1.4x).
-Finally, to keep electric field constant, voltage would be reduced by 30%, reducing energy by 65% and power (at 1.4x frequency) by 50%.
+According to Dennard scaling transistor dimensions would be scaled by 30% (0.7×) every technology generation, thus reducing their area by 50%.
+This would reduce the delay by 30% (0.7×) and therefore increase operating frequency by about 40% (1.4×).
+Finally, to keep electric field constant, voltage would be reduced by 30%, reducing energy by 65% and power (at 1.4× frequency) by 50%.
 Therefore, in every technology generation transistor density would double, circuit becomes 40% faster, while power consumption (with twice the number of transistors) stays the same.
-Dennard scaling came to end in 2005–2010, due to leakage currents.
+Dennard scaling ended in 2005–2010, due to leakage currents.

 The exponential processor transistor growth predicted by Moore does not always translate into exponentially greater practical CPU performance.
-Since around 2005–2007, Dennard scaling has ended, so even though Moore's law continued for several years after that, it has not yielded dividends in improved performance.
+Since around 2005–2007, Dennard scaling has ended, so even though Moore's law continued after that, it has not yielded proportional dividends in improved performance.
 The primary reason cited for the breakdown is that at small sizes, current leakage poses greater challenges, and also causes the chip to heat up, which creates a threat of thermal runaway and therefore, further increases energy costs.

 The breakdown of Dennard scaling prompted a greater focus on multicore processors, but the gains offered by switching to more cores are lower than the gains that would be achieved had Dennard scaling continued.
 In another departure from Dennard scaling, Intel microprocessors adopted a non-planar tri-gate FinFET at 22 nm in 2012 that is faster and consumes less power than a conventional planar transistor.
 The rate of performance improvement for single-core microprocessors has slowed significantly.
 Single-core performance was improving by 52% per year in 1986–2003 and 23% per year in 2003–2011, but slowed to just seven percent per year in 2011–2018.

 Quality adjusted price of IT equipment – The price of information technology (IT), computers and peripheral equipment, adjusted for quality and inflation, declined 16% per year on average over the five decades from 1959 to 2009.
 The pace accelerated, however, to 23% per year in 1995–1999 triggered by faster IT innovation, and later, slowed to 2% per year in 2010–2013.